Vishal Sikka: Vianai

+Other roles and interests

+In 2008, Sikka joined the executive board of the CTO Forum, an industry non-profit community.

 He has expressed his admiration for industry visionary Alan Kay and contributed a chapter to Points of View, a tribute on Kay's 70th birthday.

-Sikka served as a member of the advisory board for Coghead from 2006 to 2009 along with industry influencers Steve Bourne, Guy Kawasaki and John Seely Brown.
+Sikka served as a member of the advisory board for Coghead from 2006 to 2009 along with Steve Bourne, Guy Kawasaki and John Seely Brown.
 Coghead was acquired by SAP in 2009.

-Sikka has been an influential advocate for HANA, SAP's new in-memory database technology.
+Sikka has been an advocate for SAP HANA, SAP's in-memory database technology.
 He spearheaded the development of HANA since his appointment as CTO with support from Hasso Plattner.
-Since assuming his seat on the executive board, he has spoken on multiple occasions about the potential of HANA as a breakthrough in the enterprise software space.